 Path to improved health

-Do I still need to practice social distancing?
+Do I still need to practice physical distancing?

-Yes.
-Wearing a mask should not take the place of social distancing.
+Yes, this is still important.
+Wearing a mask should not take the place of physical distancing.
 You should still stay at least 6 feet away from other people when you go out in public.
-A cloth mask may help to prevent you from giving the virus to others, but it does not protect you (the wearer).
-It is still important that you stay home as much as possible and continue to properly wash your hands.
+A mask may help to prevent you from giving the virus to others, but also protects you (the wearer) by reducing the amount of virus exposure.
+It is still important that you continue to properly wash your hands.

 What makes an effective cloth mask?